 If you suffered a spinal cord injury while you were at work performing your duties, you are entitled to pursue workers’ compensation.
 The difference between personal injury claims and workers’ comp is that “determination of fault” is not required to receive the benefits from workers’ compensation.

-Consult With At Atlanta Spinal Cord Injury Attorney Today
+Consult With At Atlanta Spinal Cord Injury Lawyer Today